elaineg/blog/_posts/2016-08-05-kids-and-drugs.md

 "People say it can get to your brain faster that way."

 A large, burly man was squinting me down from across the narrow floor.
-Sitting beside him, a mother rocking her baby, month agape.
+Sitting beside him, a mother rocking her baby, mouth agape.
 I pretended not to notice them and soldiered on.
 I was having way too much fun imparting all the information I had ever learned about drugs to stop now.

 "But why do people do it if it's not good for them?"